eyalvardi/AngularJSEx/README.md

 2. AngularEx.ModulesDumper.js goals: (Dependent on AngularEx.Base.js )
    - Expose getModulesTree method.
 This method return json object of module tree.
    - Expose printModuleTree method.
-This method print the tree to console.
+This method print the tree to the console.

 3. AngularEx.Directives.js goals: (Dependent on AngularEx.ModulesDumper.js and base )
    - angularex directive build modules treeview.
 The tree will open and close by clicking on the '+' button.